 Tinnitus, a chronic hearing condition, is often thought of as a physical health issue.
-However, not as many people know that tinnitus has been tied to declining mental health, too.
+However, not as many people know that ear ringing has been tied to declining mental health, too.
 October is Audiology Awareness Month, and is a good time to draw attention to what can be a very serious concern.

-Tinnitus is the perception of a sound that has no external source.
+The condition is the perception of a sound that has no external source.
 Some of the more common sounds reported are ringing, humming, buzzing, and cricket-like chirps.